 The End of Ligden

-It became clear to the Manchu that without defeating Ligden Khan and sibjugating eastern Mongolia, they would not reach China.
+It became clear to the Manchu that without defeating Ligden Khan and subjugating eastern Mongolia, they would not reach China.
 Abahai Khan of the Manchu launched a massive attack had dealt a crushing blow to the Tsahar.
 Ligden Khan, together with his hundred thousand people fled in the direction of Hoh Nuur.
 Losing about four-fifths of his subjects during the journey, managed to reach Hoh Nuur only to die there of smallpox.
 Thus the great khans of the Genghisid Mongols came to an end with Ligden.

-The eastern Mongolia who directly bordered on the Manchu started joining the latter long before Ligden Khan’s reign.
+Eastern Mongolia which directly bordered the Manchu started joining the latter long before Ligden Khan’s reign.
 After Ligden Khan’s death, one group of east Mongolia after another recognized the supreme power of the Manchu.
 What happened next was the enthronement of the Manchu Abahai Khan, son of Nurhaci, by the princes of the sixteen clans of eastern Mongolia at their convention in 1636.
 Abahai now possessed Kublai Khan’s Yuan Dynasty Erdene Tamga (imperial jade seal), which confirmed his status as a ruler in East Asia.
 The same year Abahai recalled to life Jin, or the Golden Empire of the Jurchid, by proclaiming his own Qing Dynasty.

 New terms were coined to define the south Mongolian territory inside the borders of the Qing Empire.
 It was known as Ovor Mongol ( Inner Mongolia).